clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 ~~~
 {: .bash}

-We can see that the cluster is quite busy, but there is a fair amount of ompute nodes that are available for us.
+We can see that the cluster is quite busy, but there is a fair amount of compute nodes that are available for us.
 Now, let's request one compute node.
 Please type the following (or paste from the website into your SSH terminal):

 ~~~
 qsub -I -l select=1:ncpus=4:mem=10gb,walltime=2:00:00